- The client operates one of the largest diamond mines in South Africa.

 - Potential reduction in insurance premiums due to proactive condition monitoring on electrical networks.

-- Operating temperatures and partial discharge levels integrated to plant SCADA system
+- Operating temperatures and PD levels integrated to plant SCADA system

 Tools and technologies